 Doubt in this sense is not honest skepticism, where we’re not sure what the truth is and are making a good-faith effort to determine it through questioning.
 It’s more a state of confusion and of low confidence.
 Clinical depression is a good example of extreme doubt.
 When we’re depressed the mind lies to us.
 It tell us that we’re useless (making us forget our accomplishments), that no one cares about us (causing us to ignore the many instances where people have expressed love and concern for us), and tells us that we’ll never be happy again (even though we have ample experience of unpleasant mental states having previously arisen and passed away).
 Doubt is a liar.
 It does the opposite to seeking the truth.

 In this sutta the Buddha is talking about doubt regarding teachings or practices.
 The Brahmin who questions him is asking about why sometimes he is unable to make sense of the “mantras.”
 Here too, doubt lies.
 We can find ourselves believing, for example, that meditation doesn’t work, or that we can’t meditate.
 In that state of unclarity we are unable to recall instances where we’ve felt happier after meditating, and lose faith that we’ve changed as a result of our practice, even though we’ve noted that fact many times before.
 Our ability to see our practice, ourselves, and our memories is obscured, just as our vision is obscured by muddy water.

 The quote in question is from page 119 of Jack Kornfield’s “Buddha’s Little Instruction Book,” the title of which has led many people to assume it’s a book of scriptural quotations.
 Actually it’s Jack’s own adaptations and distillations of wisdom from various traditions.

-In turn it seems to be based on a saying in chapter 15 of the Tao Te Ching, where in Mitchell’s translation is in the form:
+In turn it seems to be based on a saying in chapter 15 of the Tao Te Ching, which in Mitchell’s version is:

 Do you have the patience to wait